yaronguez/gated_content_pro/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hides content within a post or page until a user completes an action.
+Hides content within a post or page until a user submits a Gravity Form

 == Description ==

-This plugin hides content on a post or page until a user completes an action.
-Currently the only action supported is submitting a Gravity Form but additional actions will be added in the futre.
+This plugin uses a shortcode to hide content on a post or page until a user completes an action.
+Currently the only action supported is submitting a Gravity Form but additional actions will be added in the future.

 A cookie is used to track the user.

-Example usage:
+Example usage on a post or page:
-This content can be read immediately.  [gated-content gf="3"]This content can only be read once Gravity Form #3 has been submitted[/gated-content]
+This content can be read immediately.  [gated_content gf="3"]This content can only be read once Gravity Form #3 has been submitted[/gated_content]

+Note:
+To ensure user sees content right away without having to reload the page:
+1. Go to the form's Settings
+2. Go the Confirmations panel
+3. Set Confirmation Type to Redirect
+4. Set the Redirect URL to {embed_url}

+Advanced Options:
+All of the attributes used by the standard Gravity Forms shortcode can be included in the Gated Content Pro shortcode.
+Just prepend gf_ to the attribute.
+Here is how you would use all of these attributes at once:
+[gated-content gf="1" gf_display_title=false gf_display_description=false gf_field_values='parameter_name1=value1&parameter_name2=value2']

 == Installation ==